 Sewing machines need both a bobbin thread (lower thread) and an upper thread to complete a single stitch.
 We’ll first talk about how to choose a thread for the upper thread.
 This is the thread that comes from the spool.

 Now, every thread is made from a type of fiber.
 There are man-made fibers (ex: polyester) and natural fibers (ex: cotton).

-As a general rule, use cotton thread when sewing woven, natural fabrics, and pick a synthetic thread when sewing man-made fabrics.
+Generally, use cotton thread when sewing woven, natural fabrics, and pick a synthetic thread when sewing man-made fabrics.

-100% Cotton Sewing Thread
+1. 100% Cotton Sewing Thread

 Gutermann cotton sewing thread is my favorite natural thread brand.

-100% Polyester Thread or Blended All-Purpose Thread (Cotton-Wrapped Polyester)
+2. 100% Polyester Thread or Blended All-Purpose Thread (Cotton-Wrapped Polyester)

-Cotton-wrapped polyester can actually be used fairly well on synthetic and natural fiber fabrics because it combines the best qualities of polyester and cotton.
+Cotton-wrapped polyester can be used effectively on synthetic and natural fiber fabrics because it combines the best qualities of polyester and cotton.

 As a general rule, polyester thread works better than cotton with synthetic fabrics and stretchy, knit fabrics.
 It is stronger than cotton thread and has a bit of stretch to it, so it wears well at seams.
 It’s also more resistant to shrinkage and can have a slight sheen to it.